MigajaSuarez/AddresBook/README.md

 # Getting Started

-- Clone the project repository from [repository URL].
+- Clone the project repository from https://github.com/MigajaSuarez/AddressBook.git.
 - Install project dependencies using npm install
 - Run `ng serve` for a dev server.
 - Navigate to `http://localhost:4200/`.